Zakopane

-Zakopane (Podhale Goral: Zokopane) is a town in the extreme south of Poland, in the southern part of the Podhale region at the foot of the Tatra Mountains.
+Zakopane (Podhale Goral: Zokopane) is a town in the south of Poland, in the southern part of the Podhale region at the foot of the Tatra Mountains.
 From 1975 to 1998, it was part of Nowy Sącz Voivodeship; since 1999, it has been part of Lesser Poland Voivodeship.
 As of 2017 its population was 27,266.
 Zakopane is a centre of Goral culture and is often referred to as "the winter capital of Poland".
-It is a popular destination for mountaineering, skiing, and tourism.
+It is a popular tourist destination for many types of mountain activities such as skiing, trekking, mountaineering and various forms of climbing.